Antonio Gramsci: Early life

 Gramsci was born in Ales, in the province of Oristano, on the island of Sardinia, the fourth of seven sons of Francesco Gramsci (1860–1937) and Giuseppina Marcias (1861–1932).
-Francesco Gramsci was born in the small town of Gaeta, in the province of Latina, Lazio (today in the central Italian region of Lazio but at the time Gaeta was still part of Terra di Lavoro of Southern Italy), to a well-off family from the southern Italian regions of Campania and Calabria and of Arbëreshë (Italo-Albanian) descent.
+Francesco Gramsci was born in the small town of Gaeta, now in the province of Latina, Lazio (but historically part of the Terra di Lavoro in Campania, Southern Italy), to a well-off family from the Southern Italian regions of Campania and Calabria, and of Arbëreshë (Italo-Albanian) descent.
 Gramsci himself believed that his father's family had left Albania as recently as 1821.
-The Albanian origin of his father's family is attested in the surname Gramsci, an Italianised form of Gramshi, which stems from the definite noun of the placename Gramsh, a small town in central-eastern Albania.
+The Albanian origin of his father's family is attested in the surname Gramsci, an Italianised form of Gramshi, which stems from the definite noun of the placename Gramsh, a small town in south-central Albania.
 Gramsci's mother belonged to a Sardinian landowning family from Sorgono, in the province of Nuoro.
 Francesco Gramsci worked as a low-level official, and his financial difficulties and troubles with the police forced the family to move about through several villages in Sardinia until they finally settled in Ghilarza.
 During his youth in Sardinia Antonio Gramsci cultivated a deep appreciation for literature and theater—reading works by Italian and European authors.